MathyouMB/website/src/content/articles/making-the-most-of-honours-project.md

 Now there is no rule that says you can't apply for a Master's program without research experience, but I felt that having a sample I could show supervisors to demonstrate my research and writing abilities would strengthen my application.

-While I missed out on the opportunity to do the defense component of a thesis, looking back I'm happy I went with the shorter project route because in hindsight my idea was one was not easy to evaluate easily which led to some burnout on my part.
+While I missed out on the opportunity to do the defense component of a thesis, looking back I'm happy I went with the shorter project route because in hindsight my idea had some issues which led to some burnout on my part.

 <hr/>